CC4K/LINFO1104-TwitOZ/README.md

 TwitOZ is a text predictor project developped in the Oz programming language as part of the course LINFO1104.
 The principle is to predict the user's next word based on a database of tweets (N-grams algorithm).

-The user can also try the predictions on their very own database with the help of various extensions (see [How to use](#How-to-use)).
+The user can also try the predictions on their own database with the help of various extensions (see [How to use](#How-to-use)).

 This project was completed in two weeks.